Smell and Taste: Spice of Life

 Did you know that your sense of smell and taste are connected?
 As you get older, these senses can change, and, like Sally, you may find that certain foods aren’t as flavorful as they used to be.
 Changes in smell or taste can also be a sign of a larger problem.

 Smell is an important sense.
-Certain smells can help you recall your dad’s cologne or alert you to danger, like smoke from a fire.
-When you can’t smell things you enjoy like morning coffee or flowers, part of life may seem very dull.
+Certain smells, like your dad’s cologne, can help you recall a memory.
+Other smells, like smoke from a fire, can alert you to danger.
+When you can’t smell things you enjoy, like your morning coffee or spring flowers, life may seem dull.

 As you get older, your sense of smell may fade.
 Your sense of smell is closely related to your sense of taste.
-So, when you can’t smell, food may taste bland, and you may lose interest in eating.
+When you can’t smell, food may taste bland.
+You may even lose interest in eating.

-Some things can cause a long lasting loss of smell.
+Some things can cause a long-lasting loss of smell.
 A head injury, for example, can damage the nerves related to smell.
-Protect yourself by wearing a seat belt in the car and a helmet when biking.

-Sometimes, loss of the sense of smell may be a sign of a more serious disorder, such as Parkinson’s disease or Alzheimer’s disease.
+Sometimes, losing your sense of smell may be a sign of a more serious disorder, such as Parkinson’s disease or Alzheimer’s disease.
 Be sure to tell your doctor about any change in your sense of smell.